 Do you want to make a difference in the lives of our student-athletes?
 If so, join us on the "Team Behind the Teams."
 Become a member of the Spartan Foundation and a volunteer fund drive worker.
 Call our office at 408-924-1218.

-AT SJSU: Completed his first season with the Spartans in 2015-16 as a freshman from Phoenix, Ariz. … Voted the Mountain West Sixth Man of the Year by the league’s head coaches … He is the first freshman to ever win the award since its inception in 2009, and he is the first Spartan to be named Sixth Man of the Year ...
+AT SJSU: Begins the 2017-18 season 208 points away from becoming San José State’s 15th men’s basketball player to score 1,000 points … All-Mountain West First Team in 2016-17 … Voted the Mountain West Sixth Man of the Year in 2015-16 by the league’s head coaches … He was the first freshman to ever win the award since its inception in 2009, and he is the first Spartan to be named Sixth Man of the Year ...
 Ranked 12th on The Tribune’s list of top-20 players in the state of Arizona upon signing a NLI with the Spartans.

 2015-16: Appeared in all 31 games, making three starts … Voted the Six Man of the Year in the Mountain West by the league’s head coaches … 10.1 points and a team-leading 7.3 rebounds per game during conference play … Part of a true freshmen group which contributed 43.5 percent of SJSU’s scoring, which finished second in the country to Kentucky … All five double-doubles during the year came against Mountain West foes … Led SJSU with a season-high 21 points and grabbed 10 rebounds lifting the Spartans to a 68-63 victory over Boise State in the regular season finale (3/5) … Blocked 39 shots to set a single-season freshman record at San José State … Finished with a double-double in both meetings against the rival Fresno State, including 14 points and season-high 15 rebounds when the Spartans beat the Bulldogs, 65-53, at home (2/3) … 15 points, 14 rebounds and a season-high five assists at UNLV (2/10) … Ended the year as SJSU’s most efficient shooter at 63.4 percent … Hit at least four shots from the field in the 12 of the last 14 regular season contests … Season-high five blocks in the win over Air Force (1/30) … Helped force two turnovers and blocked a shot during the final minutes to help SJSU secure its first Mountain West win at home on Jan.
 13 versus Wyoming.